Oliquae/Oliquae/README.md

 :woman_technologist: I am a Belgian Front-End flavoured Web Developer and a Photographer living in Nantes.

+🌱 I am available for a new apprenticeship.

-🌱 I am in apprenticeship at [@KNPLabs](https://github.com/KnpLabs) and [@OpenClassrooms](https://github.com/OpenClassrooms) where I am learning Back-End development with Symfony and Docker.
+🎓 I am graduating at [@OpenClassrooms](https://github.com/OpenClassrooms) where I am learning again Back-End development with Symfony and Docker.

 🔭 Beside that, I am working on my personal porfolio at [Palingenae / Portfolio](https://github.com/Palingenae/palingenaedotbe)